CoPLaWS/2023/README.md

 We invite proposals for 20-minute talks for the workshop.
 Since there are many programming language researchers in Copenhagen, it is likely that we will get more talk proposals than can fit in a day.
 In that event, the talks will be selected by the organisers based on a light reviewing process.
 We will aim for diversity in topics and institutions represented.

 Talk proposals should consist of a title and a one paragraph abstract.
-Information on how to submit will be available shortly.
+No need to submit any PDF.

 - **Deadline: 15 May 2023**
 - [**Submission Link**](https://easychair.org/conferences/?conf=coplaw23)